fatemevahed/fatemevahed.github.io/_posts/2025-03-19-TheWhispersInTheWoods.md

 Julia was shocked again.
 She opened the book.
 The index had written in the first page of book but there wasn't any name of the writer.
 She read the second page:

-> Chapter 1: The story of the cursed forest
-> I wanna talk to you about a forest.
-If you wanna save the forest, you have to know its story, at first.
-> Everything started when the dark devil was born.
+> *Everything started when the dark devil was born.
 Before that, this forest was amazing and  magical of course!
 Whole the magical and also normal creatures in this forest had a great life.
-Until the dark devil, who is the main devil's relative, noticed the existence of this magical forest.
+Until the dark devil, who is the main devil's relative, noticed the existence of this magical forest.*
-> Via some research, he discovered that the forest had a power that brings an endless peace to life and all your wishes will be fulfilled in that forest.
+> *Via some research, he discovered that the forest had a power that brings an endless peace to life and all your wishes will be fulfilled in that forest.
 The dark devil wanted to not only take over the whole world but also that magical forest.
-If he managed to do so, he could steal the power of the forest with a little effort and then take over the whole world with that power.
+If he managed to do so, he could steal the power of the forest with a little effort and then take over the whole world with that power.*
-> He took over the forest causing it to be really dangerous.
+> *He took over the forest causing it to be really dangerous.*
-> He figured out that stealing that power is really hard, so he cursed the forest, so that if anyone goes there, they can never exit the forest, unless that person breaks the curse.
-Then he put some dangerous and magical creatures in the forest.
+> *He figured out that stealing that power is really hard, so he cursed the forest, so that if anyone goes there, they can never exit the forest, unless that person breaks the curse.
+Then he put some dangerous and magical creatures in the forest.*
-> That curse is actually an invisible layer that is in two steps away from the forest.
+> *That curse is actually an invisible layer that is in two steps away from the forest.
 The dark devil wanted to make taking over the world easier, so he cursed the forest again.
-This new curse causes the forest to attract imaginative people who believe in many of the fairy tales.
+This new curse causes the forest to attract imaginative people who believe in many of the fairy tales.*
-> Due to this curse, these people unconsciously go to the forest and if they go inside the forest, they will never exit.
+> *Due to this curse, these people unconsciously go to the forest and if they go inside the forest, they will never exit.
 Well, attracting realistic people was hard, so the dark devil didn't tell the forest to attract them.
 Besides, if those imaginative people can overcome that attracting feeling, in the third time of attracting, they'll hear a voice coming from the forest which says:" Come!
 Come to me!
 Come here and save me!
 You'll experience eternal peace here!
 Come!
-Come and save me!"
+Come and save me!"*

-When Julia read this part, she got more shocked.
+Julia froze.

-“ That's why I heard those words!”
+**“That’s why I heard those words…”**
 Julia kept on reading more excitedly:
-> Fortunately, the dark devil hasn't been able to steal the power of the forest.
+> *Fortunately, the dark devil hasn't been able to steal the power of the forest.
 Not yet.
-But he's making hard efforts.
+But he's making hard efforts. *
-> If you wanna save the whole world and the forest, you'd better use this book.
+> *If you wanna save the whole world and the forest, you'd better use this book.
 Also, you have to go through the forest and break the curse and save everyone.
-But remember that if you go over that invisible layer, you will never be able to exit there, until that time when you break the curse.
+But remember that if you go over that invisible layer, you will never be able to exit there, until that time when you break the curse.*
-> This was the whole story.
+> *This was the whole story.
 But don't worry!
-I'll guide you in this book!"
+I'll guide you in this book!"*

 Julia smiled gladly and she was so eager to read more, so she spent almost a half of the night reading the book.
 She read chapter 2 and also chapter 3.
 Now, she knew many things about the forest, which nobody else knew.
 “ I should go to the forest and save everyone!
 But I hope that this work will be over within a week.
 Or else, I won't be able to come back home and our families will be worried about their children…”